markwryan/TheTDDMob/README.md

 	* Easier to decide on best practices, formatting choices when everyone is working together
 * Short feedback loops
 	* Code is peer reviewed as it is being written
-	* Context for the changes are current in everyones mind,
+	* Context for the changes are current in everyone’s mind,
-* Team is more resiliant
+* Team is more resilient
 	* Sick time?
 Unplanned absences?
 The rest of the team is already up to speed and actively working on what's in progress
-* Better communication and collaberation
+* Better communication and collaboration

 ## Test Driven Development

 Test driven development is a software development process in which closely integrates development and testing.
 The process in traditionally to write a test to verify some interaction or functionality.
-Then the code is written to fulfill that test case, usually aiming for the smallest, most conceise change possible to make the test pass.
+Then the code is written to fulfill that test case, usually aiming for the smallest, most concise change possible to make the test pass.

 Benefits:
 * Short feedback loop between writing code and running code